The Short-ish of It

 We recently had a company Summit in Saugatuck, MI, and made it a point to discuss Slow Productivity while hiking around Tallmadge Woods and Saugatuck Dunes State Park.
 While trudging up and down sand dunes we chatted about how to fill our progress bucket and, relatedly, Cal Newport's concept of “missions.”

 My interpretation of a mission is that it's an intentional area of focus where I put attention and energy in an ongoing manner.
-A mission has a specific context that binds its projects (time-bound incremental works) and tasks (small units of accomplishment) together as a unified effort and brain-space.
+A mission has a specific context that binds its projects and tasks together into a unified effort and brain-space.
 The intentional time we spend with family is a mission for Dan, Harrison, and me.
-Go Between is too diffuse to be a mission, but our focuses on consulting, product development, and audience building are each missions.
+Go Between is too diffuse to be a mission, but our focuses — consulting, product development, audience building — are each missions themselves.

 A mission has a certain amount of maintenance that goes with it, and a certain context-switching cost.
 Imagine that you're filling your cupped hands with water flowing from a hose, and you are distributing each careful cup among one or three or five buckets.
 Each bucket has a different lid to navigate.
 A bit of water sloshes out across the uneven ground as you walk from one to another.
 Fewer buckets means less waste.
 Ideally you have one mission in life, but realistically you might be able to get it down to two or three.
 This is much better than trying for five.